JamesKindon/jkindon.github.io/blog/_posts/2023-03-07-azure-cost-optimisation-with-citrix-daas.md

 A smart way of using the Citrix [automated tagging](https://www.citrix.com/blogs/2023/05/23/reduce-your-cloud-costs-with-citrix-vdi-reclamation-service/) feature to build your own service to identify and reclaim orphaned VDI.

+**Azure Spot VMs**

+[Azure Spot VMs](https://docs.citrix.com/en-us/citrix-daas/install-configure/machine-catalogs-create/create-machine-catalog-citrix-azure#create-a-catalog-using-azure-spot-vms) allow you to take advantage of Azure’s unused computing capacity at a significant cost savings.
+However, the ability to allocate an Azure Spot VM depends on the current capacity and pricing.
+Azure Spot VMs are good for some non-critical applications and desktops.

 ## Category: IaaS

 **Erroneous backup jobs**